valkey-io/valkey-glide/RELEASING.md

     a.
 Go to: https://github.com/valkey-io/valkey-glide/actions/workflows/ort.yml <br>

-    b.
-On the right corner, click on "Run workflow" and set the branch to run against the ORT tool to your newly created branch name (e.g. v0.3), and the exact release version (e.g. 0.3.0) <br>
+    b. **(Maintainer Only)** On the right corner, click on "Run workflow" and set the branch to run against the ORT tool to your newly created branch name (e.g. v0.3), and the exact release version (e.g. 0.3.0) <br>

     c. <br>
     ![OSS Review Toolkit](docs/images/oss-review-toolkit.png)

     d.
 If diff is found the workflow will open a PR in the release branch with the required changes.
 Make sure that all dependencies are approved by a Valkey-GLIDE maintainer.
 Merge the PR once it is ready.

-### Trigger the CD workflow for Release
+### Trigger the CD workflow and create a release candidate

 a.
 The CD workflow will deploy the code into the package managers of the different wrappers.
 If there is any issue with the CD, **contact a Valkey-GLIDE maintainer**.
 There are multiple CD jobs, specifically one per client.
 All [CD files](https://github.com/valkey-io/valkey-glide/tree/main/.github/workflows) can be found in the workflows section.
 Refer to Java CD as an [example](https://github.com/valkey-io/valkey-glide/blob/main/.github/workflows/java-cd.yml). <br>